qarchli/PyTorch-CNN-FashionMNIST/README.md

 ## 1. Prepare the data (Extract Transform Load)

-1.1 Extract - Get the FashionMNIST dataset
+1.1 Extract - Get the FashionMNIST dataset.

-1.2 Transform - Put the data into tensor form
+1.2 Transform - Put the data into tensor form.

 1.3 Load - Put the data into an object to make it easily accessible.
 Using torchvision and DataLoader packages.

 ## 2. Build the model (network)

-2.1 The Network class must extend nn.Module
+2.1 The Network class must extend nn.Module.

-2.2 Define the layers in the constructor using nn package
+2.2 Define the layers in the constructor using nn package.

-2.3 Implement the forward() method
+2.3 Implement the forward() method.

 ## 3. Train the model

 3.1.
-Get batch from the training set (using the created DataLoader)
+Get batch from the training set (using the created DataLoader).

 3.2.
-Pass batch to network (call the network object directly)
+Pass batch to network (call the network object directly).

 3.3.
-Calculate the loss (difference between the predicted values and true values) **LOSS FUNCTION** (using functional package)
+Calculate the loss (difference between the predicted values and true values) **LOSS FUNCTION** (using functional package).

 3.4.
 Calculate the gradient of the loss function w.r.t the network's weights **BACKPROP** (backward() function)